nginxinc/nginx-ingress-workshops/Azure/labs/lab1/readme.md

 - Test and verify access to the NGINX Plus Ingress Controller using the External IP address
 - Update local DNS
 - Deploy the NGINX Plus Ingress Controller Dashboard
-- (Optional Section): Take a look "under the hood" of NGINX Plus Ingress Controller
+- (Optional Section): Look "under the hood" of NGINX Plus Ingress Controller

 ## Install NGINX Plus Ingress Controller using Manifest files